LarsEKrueger/pandoc-brachygraph/README.md

 list of pairs.
 Each pair consists of the string to be replaced, followed by the replacement.

 Invalid pairs are ignored.
-A warning is written to standard output.
+A warning is written to standard error, not interfering with the normal filter operation.
+Thus, even in presence of parsing errors, some kind of output should be generated.

 Characters in patterns that have a special purpose in markdown, e.g. `>`, must be suitably escaped.
 In case of `>` and `<`, the HTML entities `&gt;` and